moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 * In react, the reuse mechanism is the component.
 But, a component all the three reuse mechanisms into one.

 ## DM: todoMM: render props
+Is a technique for sharing code between React components using a prop whose value is a function

 ## fragments
 A fragment is